sde-coursepack/sde-coursepack.github.io/modules/data/_posts/2000-03-08-Basic-SQL-Queries.md

 In this unit, we will cover running basic SQL queries via the sqlite shell.
 A later module will cover using SQL queries from Java via JDBC (Java DataBase Connection).
 We will be using the SQLite dialect for this unit.
 It is often completely compatible with PostgreSQL, MySQL, etc., but you may run into some specific differences.

+As another note, we are giving you "just enough" SQL here.
+You can do most basic needed behavior.
+You could take an entire course on database (which UVA has: CS 4750: Database Systems) and still have more to learn.
+We just want to give you enough tools to:

+* Create some tables
+* Insert data into tables
+* Get data out of those tables
+* Update and delete data in those tables

 * TOC
 {:toc}